Quiver Schur algebras for linear quivers: Tilting modules

 \section{Tilting modules}

-We now investigate the graded tilting modules of $\Sch$.
-For convenience, we continue to work over a field.

-In this chapter we introduce the tilting modules for~$\Sch[n]$, and the closely related Young modules for~$\R$, which play an important role in the following chapters.
-Throughout this chapter we maintain our standing \autoref{A:StandingAssumption}.
+In this chapter we introduce the tilting modules for~$\Sch[n]$, and the closely related Young modules for~$\R$.
+In \autoref{S:CycSchur} we use the Young modules to prove that the cyclotomic quiver Schur algebra~$\Sch$ is Morita equivalent to the (ungraded) cyclotomic Schur algebras of~\cite{DJM:cyc,BK:HigherSchurWeyl} whereas the tilting modules give one of the Kazhdan-Lusztig bases of the Fock space in~\autoref{S:Fock}.
+Throughout this chapter we continue working over a field and we maintain our standing \autoref{A:StandingAssumption} that $e=0$ or $e>n$.